-Some students may be given a 'student support centre / Room 21 pass' which enables them to leave a classroom and go to the student support centre / Room 21, where there is a key adult, if they feel they are having difficulty coping in the classroom.
+Some students may be given a 'time out pass' which enables them to leave a classroom and go to St Augustine, where there is a key adult, if they feel they are having difficulty coping in the classroom.

-Children with medical conditions have a Care Plan drawn up by the parent, child, school nurse and the designated member of staff for Care Plans (Miss H Moore).
+Children with medical conditions have a Care Plan drawn up by the parent, child and school nurse where appropriate.
 All medication is stored securely and administered appropriately.
-All staff are made aware of children's medical conditions and if any trip are planned, there is always a risk assessment undertaken to ensure any child with a medical need can participate safely.
+All staff are made aware of children's medical conditions and if any trips are planned, there is always a risk assessment undertaken to ensure any child with a medical need can participate safely.